ttntm/ttntm/content/blog/05-Tailwind-menu.md

 #### Sticky Menu

-Scrolling down should make our `nav` stick to the top of the screen, providing persistent navigation to the users of the site.
+Scrolling down far enough should make our `nav` stick to the top of the screen on any screen larger than 576px, providing persistent navigation to the users of the site.

 To implement this functionality, we need to grab the `scroll` event and use it to add a class to the `nav` HTML-element to make it stick.
 This could be done as shown here:

 {{< highlight js >}}

-    var nav = document.getElementById('site-menu'); // this variable is also used for the navToggle() function var bod = document.getElementsByTagName('body')[0];
+    var nav = document.getElementById('site-menu');
+    var header = document.getElementById('top');

     window.addEventListener('scroll', function() {
-        if (window.scrollY >=250) { // adjust this value based on your project
+        if (window.scrollY >=400) { // adjust this value based on site structure and header image height nav.classList.add('nav-sticky');
-            bod.classList.add('bod-pt-scroll');
-            nav.classList.add('nav-sticky');
+            header.classList.add('pt-scroll');
         } else {
-            bod.classList.remove('bod-pt-scroll');
             nav.classList.remove('nav-sticky');
+            header.classList.remove('pt-scroll');
         }
     });